plkpiotr/design-patterns/README.md

 ## <a name="command">Command</a> [behavioral] [&#8657;](#list)

-Command allows you to parameterize objects using actions and execute them in a specific order.
+Command allows you to parameterize objects using requests and execute them in a specific order.

 #### UML diagram: